Historic & Haunted Savannah, Georgia

-Foodies will delight in the mouth-watering Southern staples found in Savannah, includng Fried Green Tomatoes, Collard Greens, Black-eyed Peas, creamy Grits, and the true southern staple, sweet tea.
+Foodies will delight in the mouth-watering Southern staples found in Savannah, including Fried Green Tomatoes, Collard Greens, Black-eyed Peas, Creamy Grits, and the true southern staple, sweet tea.
 Paula Deen’s The Lady and Sons (which I would argue put Savannah on the map for non-history buffs) has been serving Savannah the best of Southern foods since 1991.
 Her restaurant moved downtown in 1996 and now seats 330 people and has a darling gift shop.

 With several best-selling cookbooks, TV spots, and her sons Bobby and Jamie bustling around inside the quaint restaurant, it was easy to see why Paula’s eatery is in such high demand.
-Perhaps the mint garnished sweet tea, homemade macaroni and cheese, and ever changing buffet keep this place full at all hours of the day.
+Perhaps the mint garnished sweet tea, homemade macaroni and cheese, and ever-changing buffet keep this place full at all hours of the day.
 I am thinking it is the sinful, yet heavenly Butter Gooey Cakes.
 I remember my children eating fried chicken (on a bone, of course) for the first time here.

 Noteworthy Eats in Savannah

 A trip to Savannah would not be complete without a sampling, and purchase, from River City Sweets.
 Here, you can watch pralines, taffy, fudge, and other confections being made.
 The smells alone will make your mouth water.
 For ice cream lovers, Leopold’s is a Savannah staple and continually ranked as one of the best ice cream shops in the nation.